cobaltspeech/sdk-diatheke/docs-src/content/audio-input/_index.md

 results are mainly useful for displaying progress to a user in a graphical user interface if one is being used.
 Non-partial results contain the final transcript that is of interest to the application.
-Note that multiple non-partial results may be accumlated by the application before the stream ends.
+Note that multiple non-partial results may be received by the application before the stream ends.

-Due to the bidirection nature of the Transcribe stream, results must be processed concurrently with sending audio data.
+Due to the bidirectional nature of the Transcribe stream, results must be processed concurrently with sending audio data.
 This may be done on any thread, and it is often done on the main thread, as many applications don't wish to continue processing until the transcription